CHAPTER THIRTY-THREE—LEADS

 They worked in silence for a while, a dark cloud hanging around James.

-Finally, Yeun spoke up again, “If it’s any consolation, Benson’s leaving on a business trip soon.
-He’ll want to get some things set up with you before he leaves in a couple of days, but after that, you should have more space to breathe.
+Finally, Yeun spoke up again, “If it’s any consolation, Benson’s leaving on a business trip in a couple of days.
+He’ll want to get some things set up with you before he leaves, but you should have more space to breathe after that.
 You’ll report progress to me, as we’re going to be working together soon, and I’ll go as easy on you as I can.”

 Briefly, the thought crossed his mind that Benson’s absence presented a window, but he swallowed the temptation to follow it further.
 The director wouldn’t be on site, but he would still be very much in control.
 There were still security guards, and all the ultimatums Benson had stacked against him and Heather.

 “What is the business trip for?”
-James wondered if he was even allowed to ask.
+James probably wasn’t even allowed to ask.

 “Why so long?”
 James slid one cage aside and started on another.

 “It’s on the east coast, I think,” Yeun said.
 “To avoid Conxence interference.
-We’re not sure how much they know about us yet.”
+We’re not sure how much they know about us yet.
+Better not to take the chance, you know?”

 Before long, they’d finished up, and then Yeun was taking him through a door in the back of the lab.
 “Have you ever done any cell splitting?”